Copyrights 2022/23: Lexzau, Scharbau GmbH & Co. KG, Bremen (Germany). Concept and realization vibrio | Imprint | Privacy | Cookie Settings

 A container packing certificate is issued by the container packer and is also signed.
 Hereby the responsible person confirms to have followed all details from IMDG 5.4.2.

 Caution: If, for example, the load securing or container labeling is objected to during an official inspection, the authority will contact the issuer of the container packing certificate.
-This document must accompany the container in Europe, so it is required not only by the carrier but also by the truck driver, provided that it concerns transports to European seaports.
-For the driver, the container packing certificate is proof of compliance with all goods and cargo-related dangerous goods regulations.

 Both documents can also be combined, which is standard practice.

 The dangerous goods law holds many more useful but also strange specialties.
-For example, there are special regulations for reefer containers with flammable cargo, regulations for the mixed loading of dangerous goods with foodstuffs, separation groups, special temperature specifications for organic peroxides, exemptions for batteries, special additional certificates that must be supplied, shipping companies’ prohibition lists, and much more.
+For example, there are special regulations for reefer containers with flammable cargo, regulations for the mixed loading of dangerous goods with foodstuffs, segregation groups, special temperature specifications for organic peroxides, exemptions for batteries, special additional certificates that must be supplied, shipping companies’ prohibition lists, and much more.

 We will be happy to advise you further here.
 Just send us an e-mail.